-L.A.U.N.C.H.
-(Linking & Amplifying User-Centered Networks through Connected Health): A Demonstration of Broadband-enabled Health for Rural Populations in Appalachia
+A Demonstration of Broadband-enabled Health for Rural Populations in Appalachia

 As illustrated in the President’s Cancer Panel report, Improving Cancer-Related Outcomes with Connected Health, cross-sector collaboration among those in the healthcare, biomedical research, and technology fields is essential to the future of cancer care.
-Consistent with this blueprint, the L.A.U.N.C.H. project will focus on how broadband connectivity can be leveraged to improve symptom management for rural cancer patients, presenting a compelling case for greater deployment and adoption of broadband in rural areas.
+Consistent with this blueprint, the L.A.U.N.C.H. project focuses on how broadband connectivity can be leveraged to improve symptom management for rural cancer patients, presenting a compelling case for greater deployment and adoption of broadband in rural areas.

 According to the Centers for Disease Control and Prevention, Americans living in rural areas are still more likely to die of cancer than their counterparts in urban settings, which sets them apart from the many communities nationwide that have experienced a 20% decrease in cancer mortality over the past two decades.
 Initial analysis of the intersection between broadband data and cancer data shows that these rural “cancer hotspots” also face major gaps in broadband access and adoption, often putting promising connected care solutions far out of reach.